cnolan3/Cicada-16/ProgrammingDocs/Examples.md

     SYSCALL 0x01

-    DEC R2              ; Decrement the length counter JRcc NZ, print_loop ; If not zero, loop to print the next character
+    DEC R2              ; Decrement the length counter JRNZ, print_loop ; If not zero, loop to print the next character

 end_loop:
     HALT                ; Halt the CPU